SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

 *Through tracking the motif of Kurtz's — and, to a lesser extent, Marlow's — interaction with enchantment and its subsequent effect to the characters in the _Heart of Darkness_, the Conrad warns of the potentially crippling effect of the misguided exploitation of the "charm" that exists within the African lands by Europeans.*

-- Africa has charm
+- Africa has inherent, not necessarily negative charm
+    - EA: it attracted Marlow there
-    - Its
+    - EB: natives wearin

 ***